Together for a cause, since 1959.

 Jack is an Investment Adviser at Morgans Financial, Australia’s largest national full-service stockbroking and wealth management network.
 He was introduced to the Xavier Dinner in 2018 and looks forward to contributing to the event's rich history and actively participating in its charitable initiatives.

-Andrew is a qualified Architect who now manages property development for McDonald’s restaurants in Queensland and the Northern Territory.
+Andrew is a qualified Architect and experienced property professional, currently holding the position of Chief Investment Officer at StoreLocal, a national self-storage operator.
 Andrew is engaged in a number of charity endeavours in Brisbane and having joined the committee in 2023 is passionate about the opportunity to actively contribute to the causes chosen for the Xavier dinner.

 Harry is a Gregory Terrace old boy who has joined the Xavier Foundation in 2022.
 Harry is a Senior Adviser at Tynans Advice with a focus on building wealth and creating retirement strategies for private clients.
 His role is also as a member of the Tynans Investment Committee.